AlexanderLutsenko/nobuco/README.md

 )
 ````

 Aaaand done!
-That's all it takes to... wait, what's that?
+That's all it takes to... hold on, what's that?

 <img src="https://raw.githubusercontent.com/AlexanderLutsenko/nobuco/master/docs/essentials1.svg" width="100%">